embeddedkafka/embedded-kafka/README.md

 ## scalatest-embedded-kafka-streams

 A library that builds on top of `scalatest-embedded-kafka` to offer easy testing of [Kafka Streams](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Streams) with ScalaTest.
-It uses Kafka Streams 1.0.0.

 It takes care of instantiating and starting your streams as well as closing them after running your test-case code.

 ### How to use

-* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka-streams" % "1.0.0" % "test"`
+* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka-streams" % "1.1.0" % "test"`
 * Have a look at the [example test](kafka-streams/src/test/scala/net/manub/embeddedkafka/streams/ExampleKafkaStreamsSpec.scala)
 * For most of the cases have your `Spec` extend the `EmbeddedKafkaStreamsAllInOne` trait.
 This offers both streams management and easy creation of consumers for asserting resulting messages in output/sink topics.
 * If you only want to use the streams management without the test consumers just have the `Spec` extend the `EmbeddedKafkaStreams` trait.